 Mental Health

 More and more health care systems are beginning to share psychotherapy notes.
-This toolkit provides information for doctors, social workers, and other health care professionals, and suggests how open notes may become a powerful tool in adult mental health therapy.
+This toolkit provides information for doctors, social workers, and other health care professionals and suggests how to make OpenNotes a powerful tool in adult mental health therapy.